Maulik5277/UIElement/README.md

-# Registration Application
+# Bus Booking Application
-## This is Registration Application Simple iOS Application
+## This is Bus Booking Application Simple iOS Application
 ## Used UIelements
 - UILabel
 - UITextField